 Citizens of the European Union or of the European Economic Area or Switzerland do not need a permission to live and/or work in the Netherlands.
 If they plan to live in the Netherlands permanently, they may request permanent residency.
 Family members who do not live in one of these specified countries do need official permission to live and/or work in the Netherlands.
 See this article for more information for those who hold passports of the European Union of the European Economic Area or Switzerland who wish to immigrate to the Netherlands.

 If you have family in the Netherlands and you wish to stay with them, different procedures apply for spouses (or registered partnership), children below 18, children born in the Netherlands, family members of refugees, adopted or related foster child, or parents of a minor Dutch child.
-Read the following article to find out more regarding the different procedures for family member of Dutch residents who wish to immigrate to the Netherlands.

 If you wish to study in the Netherlands, there are various possibilities for you at recognized educational institutions, universities of your choice, secondary training or vocational training, but you may also consider an internship or apprenticeship as educational opportunity.
-To find out more about the possibilities, read the following article.

 If you consider working in the Netherlands, you will need to have a residence permit.
 In some cases, you additionally need a specific work permit.
 The type of permit you need to request, depends on your personal situation.
-We refer to the following article for more information for foreign workers.

 The Netherlands offers several exchange-opportunities, among which are working as an au pair, a working holiday or a cultural exchange.
 This article will tell you more about each of these options.
 Opting for a short stay instead and you are not from an EU or EEA country of Switzerland?
 You will need a short-stay visa, which allows you to stay in the Netherlands for 90 days within a 180-day period.